Some car dealerships may allow you to pay for part of your car purchase with a credit card.

 The cons of buying a car with a credit card

-High interest rate: Credit card interest rates are typically much higher than the interest rates on car loans.
+High interest rate: Credit card interest rates are typically much higher than the interest rates on a car loan.
 With a large purchase like a car, you may not be able to pay off your credit card balance quickly and interest charges will begin to accrue.
 This can make your car purchase more expensive than necessary.

 High credit utilization: Another important factor to consider is the effect that making a vehicle purchase on your credit card could have on your credit score.
 If you’re able to pay off your credit card balance immediately after buying the car, it could display positive behavior in your payment history, and you wouldn’t have any interest charges.
 If you don’t pay the full balance of the credit card by the due date, you risk not only the remaining balance being subject to costly interest fees but also your credit utilization ratio going up.